The Lytham St Annes Art Collection

 ARTIST

-The painting was originally attributed, in 2001, to George Hamilton Constantine (born 1878), but amended by Christies in 2012 as being the work of an earlier artist, Richard Westall (1765-1836).
+The painting was originally attributed, in 2001, to George Hamilton Constantine (1878-1967) but amended by Christies in 2012 as being the work of an earlier artist, Richard Westall (1765-1836).

 Constantine has a wide catalogue of landscape paintings of scenes in Lancashire, Yorkshire and Cornwall, frequently featuring horses.
 He painted in a very different style to this piece.
 He has no other major works which cover either religious subjects or people as the main focus.

-On the other hand, Richard Westall painted portraits and historical scenes, some of which show a similar background effect to that in our picture, and there are also similarities in the features of his figures when compared, for example, to the large oil painting of The Reconciliation of Helen and Paris After his Defeat by Menelaus (1895), shown below, although this picture is far more detailed and ‘polished’.
+On the other hand, Richard Westall painted portraits and historical scenes, some of which show a similar background effect to that in our picture and there are also similarities in the features of his figures when compared, for example, to the large oil painting of The Reconciliation of Helen and Paris After his Defeat by Menelaus (1895), shown below, although this picture is far more detailed and ‘polished’.

 REFERENCES